Samagra-Development/ai-tools/README.md

 ```
 Setup NginX configuration
 ```
-nginx -c ./absolute/path/of/.conf
+sudo cp <DOMAIN_NAME>.conf /etc/nginx/conf.d/
+nginx -t //Checks for configuration errors sudo nginx -s reload
 ```
+- For **Windows** copy to `C:\nginx\conf\` and reload the server.
+- For **MacOS** copy to `/usr/local/etc/nginx/` and reload the server.

-The .conf file will be present in your project root path after running the `generate.sh` script
+The .conf file will be present in your project root path after running the `generate.sh` script.

 Build Image
 ```